 The ViewSonic XG2402 has poor horizontal viewing angles.
 Uniformity issues are noticeable if sitting too close to the monitor, and it is not ideal for sharing your screen with someone else.

 Mediocre vertical viewing angles.
 Due to the structure of TN panels, the image remains accurate at wider angles from above than from below.
+This is typical of monitors with TN-type panels and much worse than monitors with IPS type panels like the Asus VG279Q.

 Decent gray uniformity.
 As with most TN monitors, the top of the screen is noticeably darker due to the poor viewing angles.
 There is only slight DSE, which is great, and in near-black scenes, the image is more uniform.